jherforth/servergate/README.md

 - `worldgate.ymax` - Maximum Y coordinate for gates (default: 29900)
 - `worldgate.beaconglow` - Make beacons emit light (default: true)

+## Important Limitations

+**⚠️ Inventory Does Not Transfer**

+Player inventories do **not** transfer between servers.
+When players transfer through a worldgate:
+- **Player keeps:** Their username, authentication
+- **Player loses:** All inventory items, armor, wielded items

+This is a technical limitation because:
+- Servers may run different games (Minetest Game, MineClone2, etc.)
+- Item names and properties differ between games
+- No standardized inventory transfer protocol exists
+- Security concerns with cross-server item validation

+**Recommendation:** Use worldgates as "starting fresh" portals or configure your servers to run identical games/mods if you need consistent gameplay.

 ## Notes

 - Worldgates only generate in unexplored areas